moosylog/galactic/README.md

 ## 🧬 Bottom Line

-If you want to get faster, you don’t need more practice.
+If you want to get faster, you don’t need more flashcards.

+You need adrenaline.
+You need consequences.
 You need better repetition.

-**Train your bigrams.
-Fix your weak links.
+**Survive the swarm.
+Rescue your keys.
 Get faster where it counts.**

 ---